imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 12\. log prefix

-**Question:** How could you set a prefix before everything you log? for example, if you `log('my message')` it will log: "(app) my message"
+**问题:** How could you set a prefix before everything you log? for example, if you `log('my message')` it will log: "(app) my message"

-**Answer:** Just get the arguments, convert it to an array and unshift whatever prefix you want to set.
+**答案:** Just get the arguments, convert it to an array and unshift whatever prefix you want to set.
 Finally, use apply to pass all the arguments to console.

     function log(){
       var args = Array.prototype.slice.call(arguments);